hosseinfani/research_publication_collocation/README.md

 Transformer, a model architecture eschewing (deliberately avoid using; abstain from.) recurrence and instead relying entirely on an attention mechanism

 That is apt because a social structure is made up

+The end-to-end approach has been buoyed by recent results in computer vision